noaione/yuusha-shoukan-ln/sources/v09/chapter5.md

 [...Eh?]

-[How many times do you think God of Fate-sama had forced her work on me, saying “I’m going to go visit Kai-chan~~”!!?!
-It’s all your faaaauuuullllttttt!!!]
+[How many times do you think God of Fate-sama had forced her work on me, saying “I’m going to go visit Kai-chan~~” It’s all your faaaauuuullllttttt!!!]

 [.........]